-There is a plan, taken from our Disaster manual, to isolate the CCU wing of the hospital as needed for a surge of respiratory patients.
-This wing has a separate air handler from the main portion of the hospital, a corridor which can be secured, and exterior entrances.
+There is a plan, taken from our surge capacity policy and pandemic plan, to isolate a wing/compartment of the hospital as needed for a surge of respiratory patients.
+Several areas in the hospital have a separate air handler from the main portion of the hospital.
 The patients could receive care without worry of cross-contamination to other patients, staff or community members.
 Additionally, pursuant to our disaster plan, the hospital has a plan to Triage and transfer or discharge patients in order to open additional beds for incoming patients.